 TimeBeep= 300 ms: each beep will be 300 ms long.
-If you have a really loud beeper you might want to shorten this to achieve a bearable sound level.
+If you have a loud beeper you might want to shorten this to achieve a bearable sound level.
 Affects Beep output port.

 TimeRelay= 300 ms: when the bi-stable relay is operated it is done with a 300 ms long pulse.
-Affects the Load OFF and Load ON outputs (and Charge On and All-OFF if WorkMode 1024 is enabled).
+Affects the Load OFF and Load ON outputs (and Charge OFF and All-OFF if WorkMode 1024 is enabled, or Charge OFF and Pre Charge if WorkMode 2048 is enabled).